 II.
-The demand for certainty is always greater than the supply of evidence.
+The demand for certainty, within any moment, is always greater than the supply of evidence.

 Global supply chains turn nations into specialized units in the chain so whole sectors of a nations economy are decimated in the interest of global efficiency but the result is that nations become less self-sufficient and more dependent on globally supplied commodities and services.

 So nation states have less control over their economies, are less able to generate dependable revenues and less able to provide basic services to their citizens.

 But the externalities of doing business - pollution, infrastructure, social disruption and resource depletion - are only externalities within the economies of nation states subject to global arbitrage.
 In a globalized economy there are no externalities, only delayed costs.
 And now we are all beginning to pay for those costs.

 Workers in a globalized economy are expendable.
 People who work for a living are being devalued, whether they have a job or not and whether they live in a developed country or not.
 And the governments who represent those people have been bought off by the 1% and refuse to see the problem.
 That is what Occupy is about.

 Markets mediate the uncertainty of survival and governments mediate the uncertainty of markets.
 The uncertainties of competition in the market motivates individuals to create efficiencies and innovations in order to enjoy the greater certainties of wealth.
 Government regulates the market to insure competition where it works to create opportunities and replaces the market where it restricts opportunities and exploits inequalities.

 So the uncertainty of competition is both the bull that drives the economy and the bear that everyone seeks shelter from.
 Government has to both enable and disable the uncertainty of competition for the greater good.